Glock: Variants

 Following the introduction of the Glock 17, numerous variants and versions have been offered.
-Variants that differ in caliber, frame, and slide length are identified by different model numbers with the exception of a few models with a letter suffix (the Glock 17L, 19X, 30S, and 43X).
+Different model numbers identify variants that differ in caliber, frame, and slide length, except for a few models with a letter suffix (the Glock 17L, 19X, 30S, and 43X).

 The original double-stack "small frame" Glock pistols are made in five form factors, all modeled after the original full-sized Glock 17.
 "Standard" models are designed as full-sized duty firearms with a large magazine capacity.
 "Compact" models are slightly smaller with reduced magazine capacity and lighter weight while maintaining a usable grip length.
-"Subcompact" models are designed for easier carry and being lighter and shorter, are intended to be used with two fingers on the grip below the trigger guard and lack an accessory rail like the larger, after generation two, Glock models.
+"Subcompact" models are designed for easier carry and being lighter and shorter, are intended to be used with two fingers on the grip below the trigger guard, and lack an accessory rail like the larger, after generation two, Glock models.
 The other two form factors use the full-size "standard" frame with longer slides that include a lower section to fill in the space between the frame's dust cover and the front of the slide.
-The first of these are the "long slide" models, which were too long for certain IPSC classes, necessitating the creation of the intermediate "competition" models.
-Currently, available chamberings for all five form-factors are 9mm Parabellum (9×21mm in certain countries) and .40 Smith & Wesson.
+The first of these is the "long slide" models, which were too long for certain IPSC classes, necessitating the creation of the intermediate "competition" models.
+Currently, the available chamberings for all five form factors are 9mm Parabellum (9×21mm in certain countries) and .40 Smith & Wesson.
 Additionally, .357 SIG and .45 GAP chamberings are offered in "standard", "compact", and "subcompact" models, while .380 ACP is offered only in "compact" and "sub-compact" models.
-Recently, so-called "crossover" versions in 9mm Parabellum pair short (front to back) "compact" frames with longer "standard" grip lengths.
-This was initially to provide a longer-grip, higher capacity version of the Glock 19 (Glock 19X and Glock 45), but Glock developed the Glock 47 for US Customs and Border Patrol which used the G45 frame with a G17 length slide that included a front section to fill in the gap between the dust cover and the front of the slide, a design that fits the same overall dimensions as the Glock 17.
+Recently, so-called "crossover" versions in 9mm Parabellum pair short (front-to-back) "compact" frames with longer "standard" grip lengths.
+This was initially intended to provide a longer-grip, higher-capacity version of the Glock 19 (Glock 19X and Glock 45).
+Still, Glock developed the Glock 47 for US Customs and Border Protection, which used the G45 frame with a G17-length slide that included a front section to fill the gap between the dust cover and the front of the slide, a design that maintains the same overall dimensions as the Glock 17.
 Naturally, the next step was to couple this slide with the Glock 19 Frame, creating the Glock 49.